spydx/www_kefo_no/projects/_posts/2020-12-18-DAT250-H20-SchoolProject.md

 ## PollHub

-Is cloudbased voting service that supports IoT devices.
+It is a cloud-based voting service that supports IoT devices.
-It has been buildt with several components.
+It has been built with several components.

 - Backend
    - SpringBoot